What to pack for a warm weather afternoon hike

 PRO-TIP: bring a bag (and gloves) so that you can pick up any trash you find along the way.

-So, the next time you go on a hike, make sure you have what you need on hand.
+So, the next time you go on a hike, ensure you have what you need.
 So you can have more fun exploring nature.